wp-plugins/goabroad-hq/readme.txt

 Stable tag: 0.1.0
 License: GPLv2 or later

+A wordpress widget to add GoAbroadHQ fields to your website or blog.
+This plugin only works if you are an active client of GoAbroadHQ

 == Description ==

 GoAbroadHQ plugin allows you to add lead capture forms for GoAbroadHQ to your wordpress site.